 - 1/2 cup butter, melted

 - 1 box devil’s food cake mix, 15.25 oz

 - dash of milk or heavy cream if frosting becomes too thick

 - In a large mixing bowl combine the buttermilk, melted butter, eggs, vanilla extract, devil’s food cake mix, sugar, flour, and cocoa powder, beat with an electric mixer until combined, 2-3 minutes.

 - Spray a 9x13 inch pan with non-stick cooking spray.
 Pour the batter into the pan and bake for 30-32 minutes or until a toothpick inserted in the center of the cake comes out clean.
 Allow the cake to cool completely before adding frosting.

-- In a mixing bowl, combine the butter and vegetable shortening, beat using an electric mixer until fluffy.
+- In a mixing bowl, beat the butter using an electric mixer until fluffy.
 Add in the vanilla extract and cocoa powder, gently mix by hand with a spatula.
 Begin to add the powdered sugar, about 1 cup at a time, mixing by hand.
 Continue adding powdered sugar until the frosting no longer looks wet and tastes good to you.
 Then I use my electric mixer one last time to make sure the powdered sugar is really incorporated and ready to go.
 If the frosting becomes too thick, add a dash of milk or heavy cream.

 - Spread on top of the cooled cake, add chocolate curls if desired.